North Carolina State University: Main campus

 The Court of North Carolina, just west of the Memorial Belltower, is surrounded by the 1911 Building; the College of Humanities and Social Sciences in Tompkins, Caldwell, Winston Halls and The College of Education in Poe Hall; Page Hall, home to College of Engineering offices; and Leazar Hall, former location of the Computer Science Teaching Labs.
 It was once home to 100 trees (one for every county in North Carolina), but damage caused by Hurricane Fran in 1996 reduced the number significantly, including the destruction of a particularly old and large tree which was some 12 ft in diameter.
 Some replanting has occurred, but the Court's former appearance is far from being restored.

 Southwest of the Court of North Carolina is another landmark, the Free Expression Tunnel.
 The Tunnel functions as one of three pedestrian tunnels underneath the railroad tracks separating North Campus and Central Campus.
 This particular tunnel is the site of sanctioned graffiti; anyone may paint there, and it is often the place for political statements, personal messages, and art.
 This tunnel also serves as a way to advertise events going on around campus.
-In 2008 racist and threatening graffiti directed at (then) President-elect Barack Obama prompted an investigation from the United States Secret Service.
+In 2008, racist and threatening graffiti in the tunnel directed at then President-elect Barack Obama prompted an investigation from the United States Secret Service.
 Students held a "Unity Rally" in response to denounce the acts of racism.

 The Wolfline bus service connects points on the campuses with each other.
+It also provides transportation to collegiate athletic events.